CellMigrationLab/AdhesionFlowSimulator/README.md

 ## Features

-- **Flow-Driven Simulations**: Simulate cell movement and attachment in a fluid environment with tunable flow speeds.
+- **Flow-Driven Simulations**: Simulate cell movement and attachment in fluid environments with customizable flow speeds and fluid properties.
-- **Receptor Map Support**: Load receptor map images to introduce spatial heterogeneity in cell adhesion probabilities.
+- **Receptor Map Support**: Load receptor map images, such as CD44 stainings, to introduce spatial heterogeneity in cell adhesion probabilities across the endothelial surface.
-- **Ripley’s L Function**: Analyze spatial point patterns using Ripley’s L function to assess clustering of attached cells.
+- **Ripley’s L Function**: Quantitatively assess spatial clustering of attached cells using Ripley’s L function, allowing for in-depth analysis of clustering behavior.
-- **Heatmaps and Visualization**: Generate visual outputs like flow fields, heatmaps, and cell trajectory videos.
+- **Heatmaps and Visualization**: Automatically generate visual outputs such as heatmaps of attached cells, flow fields, and simulation videos showcasing cell trajectories.
+- **Static vs. Dynamic Flow Fields**: Choose between static flow conditions, where flow remains constant, or dynamic conditions, where flow is updated after each cell attachment to account for changes in fluid dynamics.
-- **Checkpointing**: Save and resume simulations from checkpoints to handle large-scale runs efficiently.
+- **Checkpointing**: Save simulation progress and resume large-scale runs with minimal computational overhead, ensuring efficient handling of extensive simulations.

-## Quick start
+## Quick Start

+You can quickly try out the **Adhesion Flow Simulator** using Google Colab:
 [![Open in Google Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/CellMigrationLab/AdhesionFlowSimulator/blob/refs/tags/v0.1/notebooks/AdhesionFlowSimulator.ipynb)

+## Acknowledgments

+The [phiFlow Python](https://github.com/tum-pbs/PhiFlow) package is used for solving the Navier-Stokes equations in dynamic flow simulations.

 ## Citation